Napton to Welford return

 Braunston village has several sights of interest, including the All Saints Church and Braunston Manor, two beautiful buildings within a tranquil countryside setting.
 If you have time to spare you could take a look at the village’s old windmill before settling down in one of its cosy pubs.
 Or note the pubs available for your journey back!

-At Braunston you’ll head onto the Leicester Section.
-(Find out more about the Leicester section here).
+At Braunston, you’ll head onto the Leicester Section.

 This is where the short break becomes more active as you negotiate the Watford Locks.
 This is a group of seven locks being formed (looking from the south) of two single locks, a staircase of four, and a final single lock.
 Together they lift the canal 16 m (52 ft 6 in) to the “Leicester Summit”, which it maintains all the way to Foxton Locks.